sassdavid/dotfiles/README.md

 #### Everything else

 If you're using a popular terminal and want it officially supported please open a pull request.
-You'd modify `set-theme` for the `TERMINALS` dictionary as well as the `change_terminal_theme` function.
+You'd modify `set-theme` for the `TERMINALS` and `THEMES` dictionaries.
 The basic idea is it tries to find specific lines within the config file and does a regex find and replace to swap in the theme name.

 Happy to assist in your PR to answer questions.